Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-As discussed previously, Schubert polynomials were originally defined using divided difference operators.
+Schubert polynomials were originally defined using divided difference operators.
 However, they can also be viewed as a sort of generating function over reduced words.
-More specifically, Billey, Jockusch and Stanley~\cite{BJS} and Fomin and Stanley~\cite{FS} showed the following explicit combinatorial formula.
+More specifically, Billey, Jockusch and Stanley~\cite{BJS} and Fomin and Stanley~\cite{FS} found the following explicit combinatorial formula.
 Let $s_i$ denote the simple transposition $(i,i+1)$, so that $S_n$ is a Coxeter group relative to the generating set $\{s_1,s_2,\dots,s_{n-1}\}$.
 Fix $w \in S_n$, and for each $a = (s_{a_1},s_{a_2},\dots,s_{a_k}) \in \cR(w)$, let $C(a)$ be the set of sequences of positive integers $I = (i_1,i_2\dots,i_k) $ satisfying